pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### How it works

-1. The image is gracefully split into tiles and equiped with 11/32 pixels' padding in decoder/encoder.
+1. The image is split into tiles and equiped with 11/32 pixels' padding in decoder/encoder.

 2. The original VAE forward is decomposed into a task queue and a task worker.

-The task queue is executed on one tile
+   - The task queue start to execute for one tile.

-3. When group_norm is required, it suspends, stores tensors to cpu, and switches to the other tile.
+   - When GroupNorm is needed, it suspends, stores current GroupNorm mean and var, send everything to cpu, and turns to the next tile.
-4. After group_norm are summarized, it swith back and continue.
-A zigzag behavior is used to reduce unnecessary data transfer.
+   - After all GroupNorm mean and var parameters are summarized, it applies group norm to tiles and continue.
+   - A zigzag execution order is used to reduce unnecessary data transfer.

-5. After all tiles are processed, tiles are merged and returned.
+3. After all tiles are processed, tiles are written to a result buffer and returned.

+****

 ## Installation